-- increase the number of shares reserved for issuance under the LTIP by 1,000,000 shares of common stock; - increase to 725,000 shares the annual per-person limitations in the LTIP designed to allow us to grant stock appreciation and performance-based awards under the LTIP that are exempt from the \$1 million limitation on the income tax deductibility under Section 162(m) of the Internal Revenue Code of 1986, as amended, and to apply a single per-person limitation to all such awards under the LTIP; and - increase to 1,800,000 the aggregate maximum number of shares of common stock that may be issued under the LTIP pursuant to the exercise of options that qualify as incentive stock options under Section 422 of the Internal Revenue Code of 1986, as amended.
+- increase the number of shares reserved for issuance under the LTIP by 2,000,000 shares of common stock, to a total of 5,250,000 shares; - increase to 2,900,000 the aggregate maximum number of shares of common stock that may be issued under the LTIP pursuant to the exercise of options that qualify as incentive stock options under Section 422 of the Internal Revenue Code of 1986, as amended.

-Our Board believes that the LTIP is a vital component of our compensation programs, since it allows us the ability to compensate our employees, consultants and non-employee directors whose contributions are important to our success, by offering them the opportunity to participate in our future performance, while at the same time providing an incentive to build long-term stockholder value.
+Our Board believes that the LTIP is a vital component of our compensation programs, since it allows us the ability to compensate our employees, consultants and non-employee directors whose contributions are important to our success by offering them the opportunity to participate in our future performance, while at the same time providing an incentive to build long-term stockholder value.
 We operate in a competitive market and new hire grants are essential in helping us attract talented individuals.
 Likewise, annual grants are essential in helping us retain and motivate our most valuable employees.
 Both new hire grants and annual grants help keep employees' interests aligned with the interests of our stockholders.
-In April 2016, the Board, upon the recommendation and approval of the Compensation Committee, (i) approved the increase to the shares available for issuance under our LTIP, and (ii) modified the per-person cap on annual grants, and (iii) increased the number of shares that may be granted as incentive stock options, each for the reasons discussed below and subject to approval by our stockholders.
+In March 2017, the Board, upon the recommendation and approval of the Compensation Committee, (i) approved the increase to the shares available for issuance under our LTIP, and (ii) increased the number of shares that may be granted as incentive stock options, each for the reasons discussed below and subject to approval by our stockholders.
 Our Board and management, therefore, recommend that stockholders approve the amendment of our LTIP.
-If our stockholders do not approve the amendment to the LTIP, it will remain in effect with its current terms and conditions and the number of shares reserved for issuance will not increase and the current per-person limitations will continue to apply.
+If our stockholders do not approve the amendment to the LTIP, it will remain in effect with its current terms and conditions and the number of shares reserved for issuance will not increase and the current cap on incentive stock options will continue to apply.

-LTIP Shares Available for Issuance; Annual Grant Maximum Modification; Incentive Stock Option Maximum Modification
+LTIP Shares Available for Issuance; Incentive Stock Option Maximum Modification

-As of April 4, 2016, an aggregate of 258,029 shares of our common stock remained available for future grants under our LTIP.
-In addition, the LTIP imposes an annual per-person grant limit of 200,000 shares underlying options and stock appreciation rights and 525,000 shares underlying other types of awards under the LTIP.
-Also, the LTIP provides that no more than 600,000 shares may be granted as incentive stock options under the LTIP.
-The Board believes that this share reserve amount and other limitations are insufficient to meet the future incentive needs of the Company.
+As of April 7, 2017, an aggregate of 175,879 shares of our common stock remained available for future grants under our LTIP.
+The Board believes that this share reserve amount is insufficient to meet the future incentive needs of the Company.

-The Board firmly believes that the approval of the amendment to the LTIP to increase the share reserve, the per-person limitations, and cap on incentive stock options is essential to continue to grow our business.
+The Board firmly believes that the approval of the amendment to the LTIP to increase the share reserve and cap on incentive stock options is essential to continue to grow our business.
 The Board believes that equity awards in meaningful amounts motivate high levels of performance, align the interests of our employees and stockholders by giving employees the perspective of an owner with an equity stake in the Company, and provide an effective means of recognizing employee contributions to the success of the Company.
 The Board believes that equity awards are a competitive necessity in the environment in which we operate, and are essential to our continued success at recruiting and retaining the highly qualified technical and other key personnel who help the Company meet its goals, as well as rewarding and encouraging current employees.
 The Board believes that the ability to continue to grant meaningful equity awards will be important to our future success.